mechastorm/google-spreadsheet-exporter/README.md

 The main functionality of this library focuses on the reading data from a Google Spreadsheet and outputting it into a readable file.
 Mostly for the purpose of localization and copy management, but can also be utilized for any other cases where one needs to transform data from Google Spreadsheet into another file format.

+A sample of the sort spreadsheet it was made to read from can be seen [here](https://docs.google.com/a/mechaloid.com/spreadsheets/d/1GFQQ0clQRrYEM8_N0vyHeIIWqQdxJlbDe588uf_vlkU/edit#gid=0)

+The libraries help with

+- Read content from a Google Spreadsheet via a [service account](https://developers.google.com/drive/web/service-accounts)
+- Transform that data.
+Currently only format is a hierarchical php array
+- Writes that data into a file format.
+Currently supports a simple PHP file

+# Framework Integrations

+The library itself has been built to be framework agnostic (no framework dependencies).
+But some integration with existing framework examples

+- On another package that I made, [Laravel Language Google Spreadsheet Importer](https://github.com/mechastorm/laravel-lang-google-spreadsheet-importer).

 # Background